YOSTiXX - Podcast

 KC - I really enjoyed the episode with Sajae Elder.
 And, because I’ve worked with you personally, I know how much you support and uplift Black women.
 As a Black man, why do you think it’s important to uplift Black women the way you do?

-J- I owe everything in my life to Black Women.
+JH - I owe everything in my life to Black women.
 It’s really as simple as that.
 They have been my biggest supporters, my greatest challengers, the best teachers, and the comfort in my soul.
-The world has really taken Black Women for granted, and whereas I have never been perfect, I’ve always tried to do my part to uplift them, utilizing my male privilege.
+The world has really taken Black women for granted, and whereas I have never been perfect, I’ve always tried to do my part to uplift them, utilizing my male privilege.
 I’ve seen the stress the women in my family & my friends have gone through, and I just want to be one less headache for them to deal with in the world.
-They deserve everything, plus tax, and if I want to be a Black Man who wants to see changed behaviours when it comes to the way we interact with Black Women, I have to lead by example.
+They deserve everything, plus tax, and if I want to be a Black man who wants to see changed behaviours when it comes to the way we interact with Black women, I have to lead by example.
 I’m not perfect, but I’ll always do my best to do right by them.

 KC - You’re very vocal about therapy on your podcast and online.
 Many Black people, especially Black men are very reluctant to have these kinds of conversations let alone admit they need professional help.
 Why is it important for you to be as vocal as you are about therapy and mental health?

-J - I believe that being vocal about therapy will lead to others coming out of their shells to start their own healing journeys.
-Black Men have a lot of trauma that they hold onto from the days that their children, well into adulthood and beyond.
+JH - I believe that being vocal about therapy will lead to others coming out of their shells to start their own healing journeys.
+Black men have a lot of trauma that they hold onto from the days that they were children, well into adulthood and beyond.
 I didn’t just become an advocate for therapy right off the bat.
 I had my first experience with it in 2017, but it wasn’t until late 2019 that prompted me to resume it (suggested by a Black woman, no less).
-My Father has a Mental health disorder, and I know that the lack of connection did a number on me in the years that I really yearned for that love, but I feel like with more Men stepping into the light, out of the darkness of taboo, it’ll be the best thing for our community as a whole.
+My father has a mental health disorder, and I know that the lack of connection did a number on me in the years that I really yearned for that love, but I feel like with more men stepping into the light, out of the darkness of taboo, it’ll be the best thing for our community as a whole.